 The Animal Rescue League of Iowa (ARL) is a key participant in emergency preparedness and response within the city of Des Moines and Polk County, and throughout Central Iowa.
 The ARL is prepared to provide immediate, expert support to area communities, their citizens, and their pets when the situation escalates to the point that it is beyond the capabilities of the local resources; whether due to large scale criminal investigations, or other emergencies including man-made events like apartment fires or natural disasters including tornadoes and flooding.

-The ARL has a core team of over 35 dedicated disaster volunteers who are ready to come to the aid of the ARL in their mission to protect animals around the state.
-Whether through assisting in the field with rescue operations, helping with emergency sheltering, or providing support at the ARL shelter so that key staff members with special expertise can assist with an emergency, these volunteers are essential.
+The ARL has a core team of trained disaster responders who are ready to come to the aid of animals around the state, whether assisting in the field with rescue operations, helping with emergency sheltering, or providing support at the ARL shelter so that key staff members with special expertise can assist with an emergency.